cgwire/kitsu/docs/short/README.md

-## Create Shots form an EDL File
+## Create Shots from an EDL File
 You may already have your shots list ready in an **EDL** file.
-With Kitsu, you can import directly your **EDL** file to create the sequence, shot, number of frame, frame in and frame out.
+With Kitsu, you can directly import your **EDL** file to create the sequence, shot, number of frames, Frame in and out, and more.

-On the **Global Shot Page** you have an **Import EDL** button.
+On the **Global Shot Page**, you will see an **Import EDL** button.

 ![Import EDL Button](../img/getting-started/import_edl_button.png)

-On the pop-up you can select the naming convention of the video file used during the editing.
+You can select the naming convention of the video file used during the editing on the pop-up.

 ![Import EDL Menu](../img/getting-started/import_edl_menu.png)